LvYe-Go/Foreign-Exchange/Final_Project/lab_notebook.md

 ## Method  Two  - LDA  (Used in this project)

-    * Why I use LDA package
+    * Why I use LDA  ?

 Reason : LDA takes the relationship to words around other words into consideration, the feaure and topic extracting is more reasonable.